The Infinity Gauntlet (2015 comic book): Plot

 Through a vision, Eve was guided by the Stones to Magus City, a sanctuary under the protection of Adam Warlock (wielder of the Soul Stone) who used it to keep the Annihilation Wave at bay.
 Unbeknown to the Balkian and their allies, Adam also fed on the souls of the inhabitants of the city to power himself and keep the monsters away.
 When the Balkian were received by Warlock and his Knights of Xandar, Eve went straight to the point and demanded to take the Soul Stone to complete the Infinity Gauntlet and destroy the Annihilation Wave.
 Warlock opposed Eve leading to a fight for the ownership of the Stone, while the rest of the Balkian Clan and their allies confronted the Knights.
 Drax the Destroyer (a being bent on hunting down Thanos) interrupted into the battle and demanded the presence of Thanos.
 The Balkians attacked him, initially believing him to be an enemy.
 When Warlock used the Soul Stone on Eve to control her, she discovered the full use he gave to the Stone.
 Thanos tackled Warlock and saved Eve before her soul was consumed and took the Soul Stone for himself.
 Thanos turned to Eve and seemingly killed her before taking the other four Stones from her and unleashing their power.

+Realizing that Thanos has trapped Eve's soul in the Soul Stone, the Bakian Clan attempt to recover the Reality Stone to stand a chance at defeating him.
+Star-Lord, Gamora, and Groot activate their Nova Stars to engage a Behemoth from the Annihilation Wave, but are apparently killed.
+Thanos is engaged by a duplicate from a separate timestream, who attempts to wrest control of the gems for himself–as Infinity Stones are only active in their host realities, Thanos easily dispatches his duplicate, but is distracted long enough for the Bakians to claim the Reality Stone.
+Various family members use the Reality Stone to attempt to kill Thanos (including a Voltron-esque combination of their Nova Armor) but fail.
+Anwen seemingly presents Thanos with the Reality Stone in exchange for her family's life, but actually has used the Reality Stone to manufacture a "Death Stone" that, when activated, destroys Thanos.
+She uses the complete Infinity Gauntlet to locate her mother's soul.